Koha-Community/kohadocs/source/reports.rst

    that you can easily filter reports by groups and subgroups.
 Report subgroups are set in the `REPORT\_SUBGROUP <#reportsubgroup>`__ authorized value category or can be added on the fly when creating the report by choosing the 'or create' radio button.
-Report Subgroups are set up with unique values in Authorised Value, and Description.
+Report subgroups are set up with unique values in 'Authorised value', and 'Description'.
-   The Description (OPAC) field needs to contain the authorised value for the Report Group that the Subgroup falls under.
+   The 'Description (OPAC)'' field needs to contain the authorised value for the report group that the subgroup falls under.

    |image892|